Paulsky/tax-switch/README.md

 ### Compatibility with WooCommerce Blocks

 Some WooCommerce Blocks are not fully compatible with this plugin as they do not use standard WooCommerce filters for price display.
 This is a known limitation of WooCommerce Blocks and not specific to this plugin.
+You can fix this by using WooCommerce shortcodes instead of the WooCommerce Blocks.

 For more information and updates on this issue, please refer to the following GitHub issue:
 [WooCommerce Blocks Issue #8972](https://github.com/woocommerce/woocommerce-blocks/issues/8972)